profumato4/Briscola/README.md

 ```

 - __Login & Register__: JBriscola implements a robust login and registration system, allowing users to create and manage their personal accounts.
 This system is integrated with a 24-hour online MySQL database, ensuring the security and accessibility of user data.
-All managed by the `Login`, `Register`, `Database` classes which are always accessible within the `main` directory.
+All managed by the `Login`, `Register`, `Database` classes which are always accessible within the `briscola` directory.

 - __Leaderboard__: For competitive users, JBriscola offers a simple leaderboard with the name of the 5 players with the most match wins, which tracks the best players and their performances in the game.
 This adds an element of competition and challenge, encouraging users to improve their skills and climb the leaderboards.

 - __Music__: The game has a soundtrack that can be annoying.
-However, via a dedicated button in the main menu, you can easily manage the audio during the game.
+However, via a dedicated button in the briscola menu, you can easily manage the audio during the game.

-- __In Game Menus__: During a game, users can access a menu, via the escape key, that allows them to restart the game, return to the main menu, or pause the game.
+- __In Game Menus__: During a game, users can access a menu, via the escape key, that allows them to restart the game, return to the briscola menu, or pause the game.
 This offers greater control and flexibility during the gaming experience.

 - __Loading Screen__: There is an animated loading screen to prepare the game for launch.

-- __Card Type Selection__: Within the main menu, users have the option to choose the type of cards to use during the game.
+- __Card Type Selection__: Within the briscola menu, users have the option to choose the type of cards to use during the game.
 Currently, Piacenza, Neapolitan and Sicilian cards are available, offering users a variety of options to customize the gaming experience to their preferences.

 - __Point Tracking__: During the game, JBriscola keeps track of the points scored by the players.
 These points are displayed in real time within the graphical user interface (GUI) as you play, allowing players to monitor scores and determine the winner of the match based on the game's rules.

 - __Final Screen__: At the end of each game, a victory, defeat or draw screen is shown based on the points scored by the players.
 This allows players to clearly view the outcome of the match and evaluate their performance.
 Furthermore, the results are sent to the database, recording the win, loss or draw.

-- __Intuitive Navigation__: By simply clicking on the end screen, players can return to the game's main menu.
+- __Intuitive Navigation__: By simply clicking on the end screen, players can return to the game's briscola menu.
 This feature allows users to make quick decisions about what to do after a game ends, whether they want to start a new game, review settings, or take other actions.

 - __Play Against the Computer__: JBriscola offers the possibility of playing against a computer-controlled opponent.
 Currently, the bot selects cards randomly during the game.

 # Used Technologies

 JBriscola is built using a variety of modern technologies to deliver a smooth and immersive gaming experience.
-Here is an overview of the main technologies used:
+Here is an overview of the briscola technologies used:

 - __Java SE__: Linguaggio di programmazione principale utilizzato per lo sviluppo del gioco.